nats-io/natscli/LOCAL_DEVELOPMENT.md

 [JetStream](https://docs.nats.io/jetstream) can be enabled by passing the `--jetstream` flag, this will create a data directory that matches the instance name.
 Future invocations with the same instance name will access the same data.

+When extending another network a JetStream Domain is set matching the upper case of the name.

 ```nohighlight
 $ nats server run --jetstream
 ...